The verdict

 What AI doesn't mention

-- −The protagonist's obliviousness can occasionally feel frustrating
+- −The protagonist's internal monologue can occasionally feel overly self-deprecating

 What AI consistently says